metacall/core/docs/README.md

 The module that holds the representation of types, values and functions is called [`reflect`](/source/reflect) and it handles the abstraction of code loaded into **METACALL**.

-**METACALL** uses reflection and introspection techniques to inspect the code loaded by the [`loaders`](/source/loaders) in order to interpret it and provide an higher abstraction of it.
+**METACALL** uses reflection and introspection techniques to inspect the code loaded by the [`loaders`](/source/loaders) in order to interpret it and provide a higher abstraction of it.
 With this higher abstraction **METACALL** can easily inter-operate between languages transparently.

 #### 5.2.1 Type System